 (12) months.

-Posting of Jobs.
-The University shall have the ability to create an internal only job announcement from which only current University employees will be rated for qualifications.
-The posting of a position for internal candidate applications will be considered by the appropriate supervisor prior to requesting a job announcement posting that would allow both internal as well as external candidates to apply.

 ARTICLE 35 – PROBATION AND TRIAL SERVICE

 Probationary Period.
 Upon each employee’s initial appointment into a classified position at the University, the employee will serve a probationary period which allows both the University and the employee to consider the employee’s suitability for the position in light of actual job experience.